pingcap/docs-cn/develop/dev-guide-build-cluster-in-cloud.md

 <div label="macOS">

-Install [Homebrew](https://brew.sh/index) if you do not have it, and then run the following command to install the MySQL client:
+For macOS, install [Homebrew](https://brew.sh/index) if you do not have it, and then run the following command to install the MySQL client:

 {{< copyable "shell-regular" >}}